 Fair procedure: what is the “best” approach?
 The differences described above raise the question: which approach to procedural protections for minority shareholders is more efficient?
 This evaluative question of the best approach will be answered further in the chapter on the economic analysis of freeze-outs.
 However, we want to note a caveat here from a comparative law perspective: what works in one legal system will not necessarily work as well when transplanted to another system, and should be adapted to the societal context (see above in paragraph 23).

-For example, Europe relies less on litigation by minority shareholders to enforce its corporate law, as derivative suits face many procedural obstacles.
+For example, Europe relies less on litigation by minority shareholders to enforce its corporate law, as shareholder suits face many procedural obstacles.
 In the United States, on the other hand, suits by minority shareholders are comparatively easy, inter alia thanks to the possibility of class actions, contingency fees, and a plaintiff’s bar.
 This difference makes it more difficult to rely on standards in Europe to protect minority shareholders, as they need to be enforced ex post through litigation.
 As Ventoruzzo notes, “in legal systems that are less reliant on litigation, the fairness of the cash-out price must be ensured by different techniques than the opportunity to challenge mergers in court.”
 In addition, the absence of a system of binding precedent in continental European jurisdictions makes it more difficult for standards to be transposed into rules by the courts, which makes standards a less effective regulatory strategy.
 Finally, it is also questionable whether protection by independent directors and a majority of the minority shareholders works as well in the concentrated shareholder structure of continental Europe, as it does in the dispersed shareholder structure in the United States.
 Indeed, the presence of a powerful controlling shareholder might make the protection by these internal actors less effective.

 Alternative freeze-out techniques: US vs. the Netherlands (and Belgium)